 Alissa Siegal's art is contemporary and expressive with classical roots.
-Through closely observed drawing and spontaneous paint application, she seeks to tap into the convergence of order and chaos that comprises our world.
-The paintings are scenes from life: people, flowers, animals, interiors.
-With her art, she hopes to create an emotional connection with the viewer and express some of the complexity, joy, fear, and wonder of being human.
+Through closely observed drawing and spontaneous paint application, she explores ways of representing the convergence of order and chaos that comprises our world.
+With her art, she hopes to create an emotional connection with viewers and express some of the complexity, joy, fear, and wonder of being human.

 Alissa Siegal lives in Connecticut, creating work in her studio, collaborating with private and corporate clients on commissioned artwork, and serving as an arts educator.
 Her art is on traffic signal boxes throughout the city of Stamford, and has been exhibited in local businesses, government offices, health care centers, The Palace Theater, and ArtWalk events.
 Among other collections, her paintings are on permanent display at Stamford Hospital, Yale New Haven Hospital’s Park Avenue Medical Center, Sacred Heart University’s Center for Health Care Education, and appear in the movies “The Bounty Hunter” with Jennifer Aniston, and “Something Borrowed” with Ginnifer Goodwin.